07th-mod/python-patcher/news/Umineko Question (Ch. 1-4).md

 # Changelog

+## Add Upscaled Ryukishi Sprites Option - 09/07/2019

+Added Upscaled Ryukishi sprites option.
+See "mod options" section of wiki for more details.

 ## Add Upscaled Pachinko Sprites Option - 22/06/2019

 An option to replace the PS3 sprites with upscaled versions of the Pachinko sprites (Mangagamer, non-ryukishi sprites)